pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd/workshop/01_prerequisite_concepts.md

 Tags that represent branches and environments, while still supported, have been superseded by first class support for branches and environments.
 If you are using a [language that supports branches](https://docs.pact.io/pact_broker/branches#support).

 If you are able to use [branches](https://docs.pact.io/pact_broker/branches) as per the above section, then the tags section is no longer relevant.

+If you are still using tags, read [this blog post](https://docs.pact.io/blog/2021/07/04/why-we-are-getting-rid-of-tags) to find out why Branches are favoured over tags
 :::

 <details>